Confide (band): Recover, cancelled tours, and break-up (2009–2010)

-Reunion Studio Album, All is Calm (2012–2013)
+Reunion studio album, All Is Calm (2012–2013)

 Confide reunited for a one-time show at the Playground Festival in Hidden Valley, California on September 4, 2011.
 Vocalist Kenyon announced via his Twitter page that he would announce a solo project sometime in 2012.
 Singer/Drummer, Piper announced and started a new pop music project and released one online EP called The Only One which independent release charted at top 40 on the Billboard Heatseekers Chart, and #11 on iTunes Pop Album Chart.
 Then later released full-length album "Dying To Live".
 And has only seen the stage a handful of times as solo artist as he was producing for other artists and bands.
 On August 31, 2012, Confide announced their reunion and launched their Kickstarter campaign.
-The band needed $30,000 by October 1, 2012 to create a new album.
+The band needed $30,000 by October 1, 2012, to create a new album.
 As of September 4, the band had reached the $30,000 they need to produce their album.
-On September 30, 2012 Confide was successfully funded and had received $38,709 in fan support for their album project.
+On September 30, 2012, Confide was successfully funded and had received $38,709 in fan support for their album project.
 According to the band's Kickstarter page the album is set to release in early 2013.
 Confide is performing at several festivals since the funding of the album, small scale touring is speculated.
 The band released their first single, "Sooner or Later", from their upcoming album on March 12, 2013.
-On July 1, 2013 Confide announced that their new album All is Calm is finished and will be released on July 30, 2013.
+On July 1, 2013, Confide announced that their new album All is Calm is finished and will be released on July 30, 2013.

-Other Projects
+Other projects

 The members of Confide have gone on to take part in many other bands and projects, most notably Avenged Sevenfold and Of Mice & Men.
-Former drummer Arin Ilejay joined Avenged Sevenfold and then was fired from the band, but as of 2015 has joined the Nu-metal band Islander.
+Former drummer Arin Ilejay joined Avenged Sevenfold and then was fired from the band, but as of 2015 has joined the nu-metal band Islander.
 Drummer Joel Piper started his own solo worship project after quitting Of Mice & Men.
 Aaron VanZutphen currently plays in the metal band Nekrogoblikon.

 Musical style

 Allmusic describes the band as metalcore as well as "post-hardcore with a CCM/electro/screamo-pop twist".
 HM described them as a "blend of screamo trying to be held back on the ankle by metalcore".
+Early in their career, Confide was a deathcore band before evolving into the metalcore sound for which they are now recognized.